 In the past, many workers missed out on pension benefits because their employer didn’t offer them a pension, or they didn’t apply to join their company’s pension scheme.
-Automatic enrolment changes this.
+Automatic enrollment changes this.
 It makes it compulsory for employers to automatically enrol their eligible workers into a pension scheme.
 The employer and the employee must pay money into the scheme.

-What is Pension Auto-enrolment
+What is Pension Auto-enrolment?

-UK employers must provide access to a pension for their eligible workers.
+UK employers must provide access to a pension for eligible workers.
 Employees can choose to opt out of auto-enrolment if they wish to.

 The rules are complex and are overseen by The Pensions Regulator.

 There are exemptions for companies with only one director and those with family members who are a director if:

 - They don’t work under a contract of employment (so aren’t an employee),

 - They don’t have a contract to perform work or services personally and are undertaking the work as part of the business.

 The Pensions Regulator will write to you setting out the action you must take in relation to pension auto-enrolment.
 If the Regulator hasn’t contacted you, and you employ staff, contact the Regulator immediately on 0345 600 1011, to ensure you meet your PAE obligations.